Selling your home can be a bittersweet, stressful experience — with or without flooding in the crawl space.

 How Do I Fix Water in the Crawl Space Before Selling?

-If your pre-inspection confirms that there is, in fact, flooding in the crawl space of the house you’d like to sell, your Crawl Pros pre-inspector can assess the severity of the flooding and provide a recommendation and cost estimate for water remediation services.
+If your pre-inspection confirms that there is, in fact, flooding in the crawl space of the house you’d like to sell, your Crawl Pros pre-inspector can assess the severity of the flooding and provide a recommendation and cost estimate for water removal and remediation services.
 Water itself is not usually the issue: the source of real concern is typically mold or structural damage, like rotted wood, caused by excess humidity in the crawl space.

 Our water remediation services include not just drying the crawl space, but installing a sump pump and French drain system to ensure there is no flooding in the future.
 Wet crawl spaces are common in areas where soils are wet (like the PNW), and the presence of a sump pump in your crawl space should put potential buyers at ease knowing you’ve taken good care of the house and reduced the risk of crawl space problems for them in the future.